 4. Your Brief

 Ahh, the brief.
-If you’re lucky, you’ll receive a beautifully crafted document outlining objectives, target audience, competitors and performance indicator.
-If not, you’ll be expected to respond to one or two lines of vague text sent in an email – not great!
+If you’re lucky, you’ll receive or write up a beautifully crafted document outlining objectives, target audience, competitors and performance indicators.
+If not, you’ll be expected to respond to one or two lines of vague text sent in an email or a telephone conversation – not great!

 I learnt very early on at our web design agency that the solution to any project will only ever be only as good as its brief.
 I still see designers, managers and clients alike reticent or hesitant to invest in the briefing phase and instead plough straight on into projects with this all too important imperative part of the process being missed.
 Often clients don’t quite know what they want, don’t understand what their users or customers want and don’t see the contradictions and conflicts in a brief.
 It is only by drafting a well written brief you can help iron out any future problem.
 I won’t start any project – it doesn’t matter how big or small – without a clear, comprehensive brief.
 And I won’t stray way from the brief either.
 That’s a recipe for disaster.
 If you find yourself straying away from the brief during production, then it means you are going to get it wrong.
 The outcome must always meet the brief.
 Otherwise the brief is wrong.
 Keep referring back to your brief as you progress through a project.

 There are lots of posts and resources out there on how to write a good brief and there is not a strict rule – so I won’t go into much detail here – but the message is clear – invest time to write and agree a brief with the client, stick to it and you’ll reap the rewards later.
 Tears at bedtime is never a good look!

 Here are some great online tools you can use during your remote team meetups, or with the client to help brainstorm, collaborate and define the brief;

 - Writemaps – create sitemaps online using WriteMaps, an online sitemapping tool and sitemap generator.
 Add notes, gather content, and share your sitemap with others.